marckean/marcseparation/_docs/16-experts-opinions.md

 ![](../blobs/expertsopinions/report_kids_learn_from_parents.png)

 - This report writer doesn't know that she's talking about.
-For starters, Ruth is mixing how I was in
+For starters, [Alex and I were never married](/marcseparation/report_mistakes/#marriage).
+- Ruth is getting this all twisted around how she thinks my relationship with Alex is similar to how I treat my kids.
+She can't any further from the fact.
+- My issues with Alex were simply that, issues with Alex [as listed here](/marcseparation/alex_mental_health/).
+Alex has mental issues which Ruth has again failed to drill into even when I asked her to.